mattermost/docs/source/process/working-at-mattermost.rst

 2. **More comfort.** People have 100% control of their surroundings.
 3. **No commute.** Removing a 30-60 minute commute saves 250-500 hours a year.
 4. **Time zone coverage.** Support customers with team members near their timezone.
-5. **Output-focused culture.** Results matters more than hours at a desk.
+5. **Output-focused culture.** Results matter more than hours at a desk.

 You may be asked to travel two or three times a year for in-person "offsites" with the team, each trip being about a week long.